-- One million dollars (\$1,000,000) if the business has between five (5) and twenty-five (25) permanent full-time employees at its headquarters; - Two million dollars (\$2,000,000) if the business has between twenty-six (26) and one hundred (100) permanent full-time employees at its headquarters; - Three million dollars (\$3,000,000) if the business has between one hundred and one (101) and two hundred (200) permanent full-time employees at its headquarters; - Four million dollars (\$4,000,000) if the business has two hundred and one (201) or more permanent full-time employees at its headquarters.
+- One million dollars (\$1,000,000) if the business has between five (5) and twenty-five (25) permanent full-time employees at its headquarters; - Two million dollars (\$2,000,000) if the business has between twenty-six (26) and one hundred (100) permanent full-time employees at its headquarters; - Three million dollars (\$3,000,000) if the business has between one hundred and one (101) and two hundred (200) permanent full-time employees at its headquarters; or - Four million dollars (\$4,000,000) if the business has two hundred and one (201) or more permanent full-time employees at its headquarters.

-For the purposes of this credit, "full-time employee" means an employee who works at least thirty-five (35) hours per week.
 This credit is not refundable and can only be used to offset fifty percent (50%) of the income tax liability after all other credits except for estimated tax payments have been taken.
-Any excess credit amount can be carried forward for up to five (5) years from the original year in which the excess credit could not be used.
+Any excess credit amount can be carried forward for up to five (5) years.
 It is more advantageous to use the oldest year's unexpired credit first.
 The import cargo charges cannot be used both as a credit and a deduction.
 If the expense is taken both as a credit and as a deduction, then the amount of the credit taken must be added back to Mississippi taxable income in the year the credit is used.
 The credit may be claimed only in the tax year in which the charges are actually paid.

-Credit can only be taken by the business that incurred the expenses.
+Only the business enterprise or corporation that actually incurred the expenses can receive the credit.
 Credit received by a partnership, LLC or an S-Corporation may be passed through to offset tax due from the activity that created the credit.
 The credit is subject to the same limitations that the pass-through entity would have had.
 The tax due on salaries or wages paid by an S-Corporation and guaranteed payments to partners by a partnership cannot be offset by the credit.